Bathroom

 • Sliding doors are good for smaller bathrooms and shower enclosures flush with walls

-• Hinged doors swing outward so you’ll have to account for how an open shower door may interfere with (or be interfered with) by other master bath elements, such as the sink, vanity, or the entrance to the bathroom itself.
+• Hinged doors swing outward so you’ll have to account for how an open shower door may interfere with (or be interfered with) other master bath elements, such as the sink, vanity, or the entrance to the bathroom itself.

-• Pivot doors are a more modernized cousin to the hinged door, operating by the same outswinging mechanic.
+• Pivot doors are a more modernized cousin to the hinged door, operating by the same out-swinging mechanic.
 However, since it is either hinged at the very top and bottom or hinged continuously, the door is tighter to the frame and does not swing out as far.

 From there, you might consider whether you want clear or obscure glass, a partial wall, or windows depending on your aesthetic preferences and privacy needs.